Hear Us International Forum

 Several entities that organize the project also participate in the Hear Us International Forum, which are divided into two types of organizing groups:

 The activity is developed through technologies, in order to adapt to the current situation of Covid-19 and not put people’s health at risk.
 Each part of the activity will focus on making a video and sharing it between the various participating countries, ending with the creation of a great final video that gathers the contributions of Catalonia, Mozambique, Malawi and Zimbabwe.
+This project is divided into three parts:

 This final video is intended to be a speaker for the conclusions drawn by men and women on children’s rights around the world and to put pressure on administrations to bring about real change.
 It also materializes a cultural exchange from an artistic and innovative perspective, using technologies and the internet as the main way to carry out this exchange.